 AMAZON LINK: NORLANYA Photon Therapy Skin Care Treatment Machine.

 Norlanya is a table-top blue light device like Project E’s, with the bread and butter acne features: a simple blast of high intensity blue, red and yellow light.
 The blue light LED count is even higher than Project E’s, with 150 blue LEDs and 135 LEDs each for red and yellow.
 The wavelength is identical, once more at 470nm, but once again, the extra intensity will make up for it.

 The light panel measures at 13.78 inches wide by 8.27 inches tall, so it’s even easier to blast your face with the light this time.
 Not to mention that with both Norlanya and Project E, you can use the machine anywhere on your body.
 Back acne, chest acne and neck acne are not as safe as they thought.

 The Norlanya Photon Therapy Machine has a customisable duration; you can set the timer to between 5 and 20 minutes.
 According to Norlanya, the yellow light has a bonus quality of improving skin circulation; we know that red light is great at reducing inflammation.
-Regardless, Norlanya is probably the best table-top blue light machine alongside Project E, beaten only by Trophy MD.
+Regardless, Norlanya is among the best table-top blue light machines alongside Project E, beaten only by Trophy MD.
 Like Project E, a lot of people really love this product.

-That minor flaw aside, Norlanya is a top notch blue light device, probably the best table top machine for acne.
+That minor flaw aside, Norlanya is a top notch blue light device, the second best table top machine for acne.

 PROS: very intense, easy to use, quick to use, three colours.